Bakhtiar Rahmani: Zob Ahan

 On 12 December 2017, he joined Zob Ahan.

 International career

 Rahmani was first called up for the Iran national under-15 football team in 2004.
 He has played for the Iran national football team in all ranks.
 He was called up and played for the Iran national under-23 football team by Alireza Mansourian in 2011.
 He was also captain of the under-23 team.

 On 14 May 2013, Rahmani was called up for the Iran national football team by coach Carlos Queiroz.
 He made his debut against Oman in a friendly match on 22 May 2013.
 On 1 June 2014, he was named in Iran's 2014 FIFA World Cup squad by Queiroz.
 However, he did not play for Team Melli in the tournament, as he was an unused substitute in three matches.

+Personal life

+On 8 January 2026, Rahmani publicly supported the 2025–2026 Iranian protests, stating: "You cowardly and corrupt thieves have never seen the pain of these people.
+You have not heard their voices."
+He had also supported the Mahsa Amini protests.